GaitiLab/scrnaseq-cellcomm-pipeline/README.md

 # scrnaq-cellcomm-pipeline

 Pipeline for inferring cell-cell interactions (CCIs) from scRNAseq data using multiple publicly available tools.
-The following tools are currently implemented:
+The following tools are implemented:

 * LIANA (0.1.12)
 * CellPhoneDB v5 (5.0.0)